RijulGulati/near-appstore/README.md

 Done deploying and initializing dev-1653307261772-38523729167455
 ```

-Note the developer account name (Name will be different for you)
+Note the developer account name (Name will be different for you).
+Let's assign this account name to a variable for easy access.

 ```sh
 $ NEAR_APPSTORE=dev-1653307261772-38523729167455